MEO265/loggit2/README.md

 ## Why use `loggit2`?

-`loggit2` takes a modern approach to logging in R:
+`loggit2` takes a minimalistic but powerful approach to logging in R:

-- Opting to use the JSON format
-- Highly flexible log streams
-- Enables log data analysis on the same host
+- Easy integration, even into existing code
+- Flexible logs with automatic field creation
+- Logs immediately available as `data.frame` objects and as ndJSON and CSV file.
+- Simple external logging (e.g., in containers) via ndJSON echo to stdout
 - *Zero* external dependencies

 Additionally, the boilerplate to get going with `loggit2` is minimal at worst.
-No need to write custom formatters, handlers, levels, etc. –
-***just loggit!***

 ## Usage

 `loggit2` provides, among other functions, a set of wrappings for base R’s `message()`, `warning()`, `stop()` and `stopifnot()` functions that maintain identical functionality, except the additional logging.
 Thus, it is sufficient to import the `loggit2` namespace, for example by using `library("loggit2")`, or by prefixing `loggit2::` at the desired locations.

 ``` r